-Scope note: This property describes the use of material or immaterial things in a way essential to the
+Scope note: This property describes the use of material or immaterial things in a way essential to the the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55)

 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
-For example, the software tools on a computer.
+For example, the software